 What happens if I exceed my AT&T data allowance?

 For the first two bill periods you go over, you’ll receive notices but no charge.
 In the third period, you’ll receive three warning notices, and then you’ll receive additional 50 GB allowances—for $10 a pop.

 Each month thereafter, AT&T can fine you a maximum of $100 in overage charges if you’re on a normal AT&T Internet plan.
 DSL and fixed wireless internet customers can rack up as much as $200 in overages.

 How do I track my AT&T data usage?

 AT&T provides an estimate of how much data you’ve used when you log into your account.
-Please note that AT&T will send you email notices if you’re coming close to your cap.
+After the first bill period you go over your data limit, AT&T will send you email notices when you use 65%, 90%, and 100% of your data.

 Does Buckeye Broadband have data caps?

 Buckeye Broadband’s Starter internet plan comes with a tiny 250 GB data cap, but you’ll get unlimited data on its other plans.